 Become an Au Pair in the Netherlands

 An au pair is a young person who comes to live in a foreign country with a host family to learn the language and/or experience a different culture.
-The word Au Pair means equal and comes to the Netherlands for an exchange, so Au Pairs are not employees.
+The French word Au Pair means “equal to” which means the aupair and host family are on the same level, differently from an employee-employer relationship.
 As an Au Pair you help a family with childcare and light housework.
 In return for your help you receive full board and lodging, your own private room and a fixed amount of pocket money.
 Next to these conditions you should be treated as part of the family during your stay.

 WHY THE NETHERLANDS